golang/proposal/design/12416-cgo-pointers.md

 * We will change cgo to check that any pointer returned by an exported Go function is not a Go pointer.

-* We will add a timeout to any C function that takes a Go pointer as a value.
-  If the C function does not return within 1 minute, we will report an error.

 These rules taken together preserve the invariant.
 It will be impossible to write a Go pointer to non-Go memory.
 When passing a Go pointer to C, only that Go pointer will be made